 One way that the Colorado DAR promotes patriotism, preserves American history, and champions education is to provide grant funding within these service areas of our communities.
 For more information about these funding opportunities and the application process, please contact the General Marion Chapter Regent using our Contact Us form.

 Our National DAR Special Projects Grants Program provides local community grant funding to public charity 501c3 entities to support projects exemplifying the organization’s mission areas of Historic Preservation, Education, and Patriotism.
 A Special Projects Grant application must be accompanied by a letter of sponsorship from a DAR chapter or state society.
 For sponsorship through the General Marion Chapter, NSDAR, please contact the General Marion Chapter Regent using our Contact Us form.
-More information can be found on the Special Projects Grants page of the NSDAR website.
+More information can be found on the DAR Historic Preservation Grants page of the NSDAR website.

 Our National Junior Membership Committee also provides grants with support from the Helen Pouch Memorial Fund.
 These opportunities are primarily provided to enhance classrooms and support educational professionals and facilities.